Child Custody Lawyer

 - Judges in Texas are required to consider evidence of domestic abuse when handling a custody case.

 - In some circumstances, especially those involving parental neglect, third parties can sue for custody of the child.
-Donna J. Smiedt and her team also assist third parties, especially grandparents, with custody cases.
+David Cook and John Clark also assist third parties, especially grandparents, with custody cases.

-Her familiarity with the state child custody laws, the Texas legal system, and local judges are a boon when it comes to presenting your case to the court.
-In addition to crafting a sound legal strategy, The Family Law Firm of Donna J. Smiedt also makes a point of creating a calming environment that will help you make thoughtful decisions.
+Our familiarity with the state child custody laws, the Texas legal system, and local judges are a boon when it comes to presenting your case to the court.
+In addition to crafting a sound legal strategy, Harris Cook Law also makes a point of creating a calming environment that will help you make thoughtful decisions.

 If you have questions about your next steps, leave us a message online or request a consultation by phone: